valarcon42madrid/CplusplusModules/README.md

                               THOSE FILES REPRESENTS THE PROYECTS RELATED WITH C++:

-I'm going to make a brief resume to try all of them, remember to use "make" to compile it before:
+I'm going to make a brief resume to try all of them:
+(remember to use "make" to compile it before)
 -
+-.

     * C++00: